 Rent control: There is no rent control or rent stabilization in Texas.

-Lease breaking: In Texas, breaking a lease without penalty can only happen in a few circumstances, like entering active military duty, landlord harassment, domestic violence, or tenant death, among others.
+Lease breaking: Breaking a lease in Texas without penalty can only happen in a few circumstances, like entering active military duty, landlord harassment, domestic violence, or tenant death, among others.
 If a tenant breaks the lease for a non-qualifying reason, they could be responsible for the remaining rent on the lease term or until you fill the now-vacant unit with a new tenant.

 Use Property Management Software